Elfsquad/configurator/README.md

 * `getConfigurationModels` Retrieves a list of all available configuration models.
 * `newConfiguration` Starts a new configuration session.
 * `openConfiguration` Open an existing configuration.
+* `getLayout3d` Retrieves the 3D layout settings for the configuration session.
+* `getSettings` Retrieves the configurator settings.

+## Configurator methods
-* `updateRequirement` Update the value of a feature in the configuration.
+* `updateRequirement` Update the value of a feature in the configuration session.
-* `updateText` Update the text value of a feature in the configuration.
+* `updateText` Update the text value of a feature in the configuration session.
 * `changeLanguage` Changes the language of the texts in the configuration session.
 * `getStepImage` Retrieves the step image for a step in the configuration session.
 * `getPdf` Generates a PDF document for the configuration session.
-* `getLayout3d` Retrieves the 3D layout settings for the configuration session.
-* `getSettings` Retrieves the configurator settings.

 ## Examples
 ```javascript